Signs You're Scrimping Too Much in Retirement

 Geber86/istockphoto

-You Won’t Pay for a Movie Ticket
+8. You Won’t Pay for a Movie Ticket

-It’s okay to wait out a wave of pandemic until it feels safe to return to the theater.
+It’s okay to wait out a nationwide wave of illness until it feels safe to return to the theater.
 It’s not so okay if your aversion to the movie house has so much to do with the cost of the ticket that it means refusing to take the grandkids to the latest blockbuster.
 Catching “Forrest Gump” again on broadcast TV with microwave popcorn may save money, but it's not the same.

 Mother and son embracing at home